How to cancel BT broadband

 Who to call and what to say

 Switching to another provider is by far the easiest way to leave BT broadband.
 Your new provider will handle your split from BT for you and move you onto your new package.
 The one exception arises when switching to Virgin Media.
-If you Switch to Virgin Media you will need to cancel BT yourself.
-Be sure to arrange a termination date with BT, which matches the activation date of your Virgin Media service.
+If you switch to Virgin Media you will need to cancel BT yourself.
+Be sure to arrange a termination date with BT that matches the activation date of your Virgin Media service so you are without a connection for a minimum time only.

-Bear in mind that BT also offer a number of other services which may be part of your package.
+Those cancelling without switching to a new provider need to make a phone call to BT to give it the news.
+Ensure you have your account details to hand and call: 0800 800150.
+Bear in mind that BT also offers a number of other services which may be part of your package.
 For example, if you use YouView TV, which requires a BT broadband connection, you will lose it when you cancel your broadband.

 BT will want to keep you

 BT would rather you stayed, so it's possible you will be offered a discount or an upgraded package as an incentive to remain.
-BT broadband are trialling 100Mbps broadband in some parts of the country.
-If it is available in your area, this might be enough to keep you on board.
-So it is certainly worth asking about.
-If speed has been a particular bugbear, then it's good to know BT are offering money back if speeds fall below 100Mbps with this service.
+If BT Full Fibre, it is available in your area, this might be enough to keep you on board.
+If speed has been a particular bugbear, then it's good to know BT offers its Stay Fast Guarantee if your speed drops below 100Mbps as a minimum with its Full Fibre services.

 Perhaps BT will change your mind.
 Maybe it's the price that's bothering you?
 Or perhaps you want an upgrade to fibre broadband?
 If so, you might get a better deal by agreeing to stay.

-It is always worth seeing what you can get by sticking around, but enter the negotiation prepared to walk away if you aren't satisfied with its offer, and always research the market beforehand.
+It is always worth seeing what you can get by sticking around, but enter the negotiation prepared to walk away if you aren't satisfied with its offer, and always research the market beforehand so you know what you can get elsewhere first.

 Frequently asked questions